bljustice/titanic-survival-data-visualization/README.md

   .on("mouseover", showSurvivalData)
   .on("mouseout", removeSurvivalData);
 ```
-I also noticed that the mouseover and legend fonts were not the same as the axes, so I updated them to all match using this CSS.
+I also noticed that the mouseover and legend fonts were not the same as the axes, so I updated them to all match using the following CSS.

 ```CSS
 text {